-My recipe does follow the 1-2-3 parts rule for sugar, butter, and flour.
-For example, start with ½ cup of sugar, double it to determine how much butter is needed (1 cup) and double the amount of butter to arrive at how much flour is required (2 cups) and you essentially have a recipe for shortbread.
 Everything about quality shortbread focuses on high quality ingredients so that you get that melt-in-your-mouth sensation with just one bite into a shortbread cookie.
-I use pure creamery butter and, today, my featured Island product is Wiltshire butter produced in North Wiltshire, PEI.
+I use pure creamery butter, no substitutes .
 For shortbread, I find it is important that the butter be at room temperature so it will cream easily.
 Do not soften the butter in the microwave as it breaks it down too quickly and it becomes liquefied which may alter the texture of the dough.
 My recipe calls for brown sugar so the cookies made from this recipe will be a little darker in color than if white sugar or confectioner’s sugar is used.
 I do add an egg yolk because I find it helps to bind the ingredients together and gives the shortbread a nice texture.
 I also add a pinch of salt and sometimes – but not always — some vanilla.
 If using vanilla, make sure it is pure and not artificially flavoured.

 What determines the quality of a good shortbread is how “short” it is.
 When you bite into a shortbread, the cookie should crumble easily and you should be able to taste the butter flavour as the cookie slowly melts in your mouth.
 You won’t get that if you use a mixture of butter and shortening or all margarine, for example.

 I like the dough in this recipe – it holds together well, does not take a lot of kneading to incorporate all the ingredients and prepare it for rolling, rolls out without cracking or breaking apart, and almost has a satin-like feel to it.
 Shortbread dough should only be minimally kneaded – just enough for it to stick together and allow it to be rolled out for cutting.
 Some recipes indicate the dough should be chilled before rolling and the cookies, once cut into their shapes, should be put in the refrigerator for 10-15 minutes to set before baking so that they won’t spread out of shape during the baking process.
-With the dough in my recipe, I don’t find chilling either the dough or the unbaked cookies is necessary because, with no leavening agent, they will not spread out of shape.
+With the dough in this recipe, I don’t find chilling either the dough or the unbaked cookies is necessary.
 That factor makes shortbread the ideal choice when maintaining a consistent and uniform shape of cookies is important.
 If, however, for some reason you find the dough is too soft to work with then, by all means, chill it for several minutes as this will not harm the product.

 I don’t like super-thick shortbread so I roll the dough to a scant ¼” thickness.
 Of course, I always use parchment paper for cookie baking and the cookies should be baked in a slow (300F) oven so they don’t burn.
 With the high butter content, baking them in a hot oven will run the risk of them burning or turning too dark in color.
 Today, I have divided the dough, making part of the recipe into shortbread fingers using a traditional rectangular-shaped shortbread cookie cutter 1” wide by 3” long.
 For the remainder of the dough, I rolled it into about a 7” circle and, using the tip of a sharp knife, scored the dough into 8 wedges.
 Don’t cut all the way through; just score it lightly on the cookie top.
 You can use the tines of a fork to press lightly the outside edge of the circle and also to prick the surface of the dough into a decorative pattern.
 Once the shortbread is removed from the oven, immediately cut all the way through the score marks and separate the wedges which are often called “petticoat tails”.